 Rich Easy Garlic Butter Sugar Pork Chops

-There is nothing better than the sticky-sweet flavor of garlic brown sugar glaze over pork - it is super simple, packed with flavor, and always a huge family hit.
+There is nothing better than the sticky-sweet flavor of garlic brown sugar pork chops are super simple, packed with flavor, and always a huge family hit.

 Pork is one of our family's favorite dinners - it's got a great mild flavor, it is healthy and quick to cook, it is easy to find and always available in our stores - and we feel good about supporting the families raising pork in Iowa, where most of America's pork comes from!